 Below are some links to companies that make some very good both hydraulic and manual tubing benders.
 They are in order from those most likely to be pinching pennies to those that have some rather deep pockets.
-Needless to say mine was not only one of the cheapest benders out there, but I also bought it used off a friend for 1/2 price.
+You can also keep an eye out for used ones on FB Marketplace or Craigslist.

 Entry level/standard option:

 This is the equivalent model to what I have always used.
 There are A LOT of these out there and is probably the most common type of tubing bender.

 You buy the dies separately because there are many different tubing sizes and capacities for this bender from 3/4″ to 2″ OD (Outer Diameter).
 The most common size for automotive roll cages is 1 3/4″.

 Below is a link for a air over hydraulic kit which saves A LOT of time!!
 I have one on mine and wouldn’t go back to manual.

 As mentioned above, the other side benefit of this kit is that you don’t have to have the bender bolted to an immovable object (e.g. concrete floor or trailer), you just have to have it bolted to something big enough that it won’t fall over.
 In the pics above I had it not fastened down at all, but I typically screw it down with some lag bolts to an old heavy scrap solid core wood door.

 Below is a more fancy industrial duty version of the JD2 style bender:

 Below is a link to a Pirate 4×4 article called Tube Bending 101 by Rob Park.
 He does a much better job of explaining the bending process than I do.
 I have been referring back to this guide for years.